Continuous nonlinear adaptive experimental design with gradient flow: Introduction

 \subsection{Related works}

-The optimal design area has developed over a long history.
-In the last century, OED research came into shape when rigorous statistical formulations for the design criteria were proposed and analyzed.
-We refer to the review articles and books \cite{SWMW89,P06,F13,HJM24}.
-The majority of works tackle the finite design space $ \Omega = \{ \theta_i\}_{i=1}^m$ and calculate the optimal discrete importances $\rho(\theta_i) $ assigned to each data, hence the inference has a weighted evaluation:
+Optimal experimental design has a long history.
+In the last century, the area came into focus when rigorous statistical formulations for design criteria were proposed and analyzed; see the review articles and books \cite{SWMW89,P06,F13,HJM24}.
+Most settings use a finite design space $ \Omega = \{ \theta_i\}_{i=1}^m$ with corresponding discrete importances $\rho(\theta_i) $, leading to the following special case of \eqref{eqn: continuous loss}:

-The theoretical foundations \cite{K74} and combinatorial design algorithms were accomplished in this early era, such as in \cite{A69,W70,M00}, among others.
+Theoretical foundations \cite{K74} and combinatorial design algorithms were presented in this era; see, for example, \cite{A69,W70,M00}.

-Modern computing power has led to significant progress in the Bayesian inverse problems and uncertainty quantification \cite{CV95,C01,CS24}, where the PtO map $\M$ is governed by ordinary or partial differential equations \cite{FH12,A21} and Bayesian formulation provides a systematic way to quantify information.
-In particular, OED for linear models has been thoroughly studied.
-This is a special case that the design quantity \eqref{eqn: oed} is fixed and stays independent from the parameters $\vecsigma$.
-Classical optimization approaches combined with sparsity control \cite{HHT08,HMLT12,APSG14} are effectively applied to the discrete weights computation.
-Further, stochastic optimization \cite{JM21}, randomized algorithms \cite{AAS18,AS18} and surrogate modeling are deployed to enhance the computation speed.
-But none of these techniques work for the design scenario when $\Omega$ is continuously indexed.
-Note in the recent paper \cite{JGLW24}, the authors took a different view and addressed continuous OED, employing the Wasserstein gradient flow method.
+Modern computing power has led to significant progress in Bayesian inverse problems and uncertainty quantification \cite{CV95,C01,CS24}.
+The PtO map $\M$ is governed by ordinary or partial differential equations \cite{FH12,A21} and the Bayesian formulation provides a systematic way to quantify information.
+In the special case of {\em linear} models, the design quantity \eqref{eqn: oed} is fixed and independent of $\vecsigma$.
+For the discrete-weights version of this case, classical optimization approaches combined with sparsity control \cite{HHT08,HMLT12,APSG14} can be applied, while stochastic optimization \cite{JM21}, randomized algorithms \cite{AAS18,AS18}, and surrogate modeling can improve computational efficiency.
+These techniques cannot be applied to the case of continuously indexed $\Omega$.
+(The recent paper \cite{JGLW24} described a Wasserstein gradient flow method for continuous OED.)

-However working on nonlinear OED problems \cite{FL13} introduces new challenges than in the linear case.
-Because there is no close-form expression available to define the design criteria.
-Hence new approaches are adapted in several ways, for instance deploying bilevel constrained optimizations \cite{BBKS00,HHT09}; and proposing information-theoretic formulations by sequential approaches \cite{HM13,HM16,FJMTR20,SA22,LBM24}; and using average Bayesian formulation without prior knowledge, such as in \cite{APSG16}.
-However, very few papers \cite{HM14} are able to deal with nonlinear designs for continuously indexed $\Omega$.
+Nonlinearity introduces significant new challenges in that there is no closed-form expression available to define the design criterion \cite{FL13}.
+Approaches that have been proposed include bilevel constrained optimization \cite{BBKS00,HHT09}, sequential design \cite{HM13,HM16,FJMTR20,SA22,LBM24}, and average Bayesian formulation without prior knowledge \cite{APSG16}.
+However, few works consider the case of both nonlinear model and continuously indexed $\Omega$.
+(An exception is \cite{HM14}, which seeks the optimal choice $\theta$ from $\Omega$, rather than the probability measure $\rho \in \pr_2(\Omega)$. )